AhmedIssa11/AhmedIssa11/README.md

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about computational intelligence
+- 🥅 2024 Goals: Contribute in Generative AI projects

 ### Connect with me: